wwcline/list-of-frequent-transit-maps/README.md

 A frequent transit map shows bus and rail lines that run frequently all day, distinguishing them from lines that run infrequently or only during rush hour.
-Analagous to a road map that distinguishes highways and arterial streets from local streets, a frequent transit map shows where you can ride without a long wait.
-Put another way, these maps show where you can travel quickly and conveniently using transit.
+Analagous to a road map that distinguishes highways and arterial streets from local streets, a frequent transit map shows where you can ride <b>without worrying about a transit schedule</b>.
 See [“The Case for Frequency Mapping”](http://humantransit.org/2010/08/basics-the-case-for-frequency-mapping.html).

 Contributions welcome.